whoisjustinngo/tp/docs/UserGuide.md

 Expected result of `filter r/client`:
 ![contacts_tab](images/filter-contacts-v1.4.png)

-## Details tab
+## Details Tab

 This tab allows the user to view detailed policy information and notes for their clients.

-> :bulb: Note: the details tab and contacts tab have some overlapping commands, i.e. there are some commands that can be ran on both the details and contacts tabs.
-See the [summary of commands for contacts and details tab](#Summary-of-commands-for-contacts-and-details-tab) for more details.
+> :bulb: Note: the Details tab and Contacts tab have some overlapping commands, i.e. there are some commands that can be ran on both the Details and Contacts tabs.
+See the [Summary of commands for Contacts and Details tab](#Summary-of-commands-for-Contacts-and-Details-tab) for more details.

 ### Selecting a contact to view their details: `select`